Learn to sail at an RYA accredited club...

 During the Day

-There are not any shops close to hand so you will have to bring any refreshments including packed lunch with you.
-Tea and coffee are available throughout the day as is use of the kettle, microwave and cutlery etc..
+There are no shops nearby, so you will have to bring any refreshments, including a packed lunch.
+Tea and coffee are available throughout the day, as is the use of the kettle, microwave, cutlery, etc.

 We have changing facilities where you can leave your equipment, obviously at your own risk so leave what you can at home or in your vehicle.